Environmental Health Division

 - Closed, Illegal, Abandoned (CIA) Solid Waste Sites

-New!
-Effective June 18, 2018.
-Partially Hydrogenated Oils are now banned, please read the flyer for more information.
+Partially Hydrogenated Oils are now banned, effective June 18, 2018.
+Please read the flyer for more information.

 Harmful Algae Bloom (HAB) Information

 Napa County Environmental Health, in coordination with Public Health, launched a public education campaign on seasonal algae blooms.
-Find more information on the Harmful Algae Blooms (HABs) page, including how to report possible algae blooms.
+Find more information on the HABs page, including how to report possible algae blooms.

 Menu Labeling Guidelines

-New!
-As of May 2017, California Menu Labeling Guidelines (PDF) require chain restaurants and similar food facilities to provide calorie and other nutrition information for standard menu items, making such nutrition information available in a direct and accessible manner, enabling consumers to make informed and healthful food choices.
+California Menu Labeling Guidelines (PDF) Opens a New Window. require chain restaurants and similar food facilities to provide calorie and other nutrition information for standard menu items, making such nutrition information available in a direct and accessible manner, enabling consumers to make informed and healthful food choices.

 Culinary Gardens List of Approved Sources